anthonymendez/Improve-Windows-11/README.md

 ## Back-up before making major changes

 Heed my warning.
 Always backup your system just in case something goes horribly wrong.

+Read whatever links I provide so you can get a good understanding of what is happening to the system.

+I am not liable for anything that may go wrong here.
+Proceed with caution.

 ## Debloating Windows ISO